Monday Morning Paperback: Deathlok The Godfather of Cyberpunk!

 Besides Deathlok, Rich also experienced a few pockets of critical acclaim primarily to his stint on Jungle Action featuring Black Panther, Fantastic Four and the Death of Jean Dewolf arc from the Spectacular Spider-Man comics.

 I had the pleasure and honor of knowing Rich since arriving at the 2014 New York City Comic Con and after I had mentioned my Deathlok article during the days of Talkbacker, he quickly cited what I had written and mentioned it on his Facebook page.
-I received a signed Deathlok print free of charge as his way of saying thanks.
+I received a signed Deathlok print free of charge as a means of appreciation.

 Rich was both humble and outspoken, especially in regards to how artists and writers were unfairly treated.
 Its no secret that he tried to sue Marvel for full credit on his creation, Deathlok, but abandon the suit because of mounting lawyer fees or emotional exhaustion.
 I was happy to find out that Rich is acknowledged as the sole creator of Deathlok and applauded during the Black Panther's credits the second I noticed his name listed as "Special thanks" for his work and contributions for the Jungle Action comics.
-His long and hard fight against both Marvel and Cancer, is a testament of his fortitude and no doubt, a soldier!
+His long and hard fight against both Marvel and Cancer, is a testament of his fortitude!
+Rest in power, friend.